 Kubernetes is changing CI/CD for the better.
 By enabling and transforming tools like Jenkins, Spinnaker, and Helm, Kubernetes is ushering in a new way to deploy applications.
 While the ideas for doing canary releases and blue-green deployments have been around for over a decade, they’re made truly possible with the advances that Kubernetes brings.
 Here are some of the trends that are emerging because of the influence of Kubernetes.

 All CI/CD tools today look at the software delivery cycle as a pipeline with linear steps from start to end.
 However, pipelines aren’t straightforward and allow for complex changes at every step.
 The biggest benefit is the ability to abstract the entire process and make it easier to manage.
 The pipeline model allows a view into how each component depends on others, and view every step in context of the other steps.
-Previously, each step was disconnected from the others and silos were the norm.
+Previously, each step was disconnected from the other and silos were the norm.
 Today, with CI/CD tools and Kubernetes, pipelines aren’t just on paper; rather, they are how software delivery happens in practice.

 Infrastructure previously was controlled by its parent platform.
 VMware dictated how you interact with VMs and every change has to be made manually, separate from other changes.
 Today, with tools like Spinnaker and Helm, infrastructure is configured and managed via YAML files.
 This doesn’t just ease creation of resources but enables better troubleshooting.

-Visibility & control
+Visibility & Control

 Previously, version control was restricted to certain parts of the pipeline, but with Kubernetes, version control is built-in as every change is recorded and versioned and can be retrieved or rolled back to if needed.